adamgreig/negativeacknowledge/content/from-wordpress/night-nerf.md

 Title: Night Nerf
 Date: 2008-07-02 12:00
-Author: admin
+Author: Adam Greig
-Category: Electronics, Uncategorized
+Tags: Electronics, Uncategorized
 Slug: night-nerf

 I'm off to Mongolia for a month in only five days, and one of the toys